The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics: The XLZD Project

 Combining the ability to spatially resolve interactions with the high density and high atomic number of the medium enables excellent self-shielding properties of liquid xenon: An inner `fiducial' volume can be defined, which is largely free from external radiation.
 In the larger detectors operating now, the main remaining experimental backgrounds are thus from extremely long-lived second order weak decays of $^{136}$Xe and $^{124}$Xe, and from radioisotopes dispersed in the liquid bulk ($^{222}$Rn, $^{85}$Kr), and various techniques have been developed to effectively remove them (see Section~\ref{sec:backgrounds}).
 Finally, the ratio of S2 to S1 can be used to distinguish nuclear recoils from electronic recoils~\cite{Aprile:2006kx}.
 Electronic recoil rejection levels of 99.9\% at 50\% nuclear recoil acceptance have been achieved right down to the detection threshold~\cite{Akerib:2020lkv,Aprile:2017xxh}~(see a summary of electron recoil background rejection in \cite{Szydagis:2022ikv,Araujo:2020rwg}).
+Pulse shape discrimination has been used to improve electron recoil background rejection by exploiting subtle differences in S1 pulse shapes, offering rejection capabilities that are independent of the drift field \cite{Akerib_2018}.

 Many generations of such LXe-TPCs have successfully conducted searches for dark matter since the early 2000s through the ZEPLIN~\cite{Alner:2007ja,Lebedenko:2008gb}, XENON~\cite{Angle:2007uj,Aprile:2016swn,Aprile:2017iyp,XENON:2023sxq}, LUX/LZ~\cite{LZ:2019sgr,Aalbers:2022dzr} and Panda-X~\cite{Xiao:2014xyn,Wang:2020coa,PandaX-4T:2021bab} programs, leading to three currently running multi-tonne LXe-TPCs (PandaX-4T, XENONnT and LZ).
 The PandaX collaboration plans to expand to $\SI{43}{t}$ active mass in a staged-approach experiment at China Jinping Underground Laboratory (CJPL) \cite{PandaX:2024oxq}.